 Using the assessment prior to surgery can help you better prepare for your return home and know what to expect during your recovery.
 If you are having joint replacement at a center of excellence, like the Miriam Hospital Total Joint Center, this may be used during the pre-operative orientation.

 The tool is scored on a 12-point scale.
 A score of 10 or more means you are a candidate for rapid recovery.
-A score of 9 or less means you may need a longer hospital stay or additional services.

 The RAPT has been shown to consistently and accurately predict discharge requirements in recent orthopedic research.